scottgriv/Launch-Portals/README.md

     <a href="https://app.netlify.com/sites/launchportals/deploys"><img src="https://api.netlify.com/api/v1/badges/07aa0dfe-8942-4e78-8eb6-c18d491a3c59/deploy-status" alt="Netlify Status" /></a>
 </p>

-Launch Portals is a dynamic web application designed for developers, marketers, and project managers to showcase and monitor their digital projects.
-This tool not only provides quick links to projects, repositories, websites, apps, and social media pages but also crucially displays and verifies the metadata of each link for SEO optimization.
+**Launch Portals** is a dynamic web app for developers, marketers, and project managers to showcase and track digital projects.
+It provides quick links to projects, repositories, websites, apps, and social media while verifying metadata for **SEO optimization**.

-Users can easily ensure that their projects are presented correctly across platforms by checking Open Graph tags and other metadata in real-time.
-Whether you're launching a new app or managing an existing portfolio, Launch Portals helps you maintain control over how your projects appear to the world, enhancing visibility and consistency across the web.
+Easily check **Open Graph tags** and ensure consistent project presentation across platforms.
+Whether launching a new app or managing an existing portfolio, **Launch Portals keeps your work visible and well-organized**.

-Feel free to Fork this repo and make it your own.
-Add **Portal** cards with plaintext (and/or HTML), markdown, photos, files, or links to your work.
-Expand the columns how you see fit, vertically and horizontally.
-The sky is the limit with Launch Portals!
+Fork the repo and customize your **Portal Cards** with text, markdown, images, files, or links.
+Expand columns as needed—the sky isn't even the limit with **Launch Portals**!

 - Visit the application to see it in action [here](https://https://launchportals.netlify.app/).